Idea Bank: Three’s Company

 Who says welcoming a new member has to be a one-time thing?

 What’s the great idea?
-Deliver your welcome-kit materials over three months instead of all at once, using different formats and points
+Deliver your welcome-kit materials over three months instead of all at once, using different formats and points of contact.

 Who’s doing it?
 The Licensing Executives Society of USA and Canada.